 (iii) Manager’s Closing Checklist

 Next on the restaurant checklist for manager’s duties are the closing tasks.
 Just as managers have to perform specific duties at the start of the day, they have some similar duties that they must perform at the end of the day as well.
 These duties precisely include counting the register, looking at the detailed sales report at the end of the day, counting tips and allocating them appropriately.
 Before closing, the manager must confirm the amount of stock used and the stock available from the executive chef and the bartender to deduce if the available stock is sufficient or not.
 In case the inventory is insufficient, he must reorder the required amount for the coming day.
 Moreover, since the opening manager would have already recorded the opening stock, the closing manager can easily analyze if any misappropriations are happening in the restaurant by comparing the closing stock to the sales for the day.
-For a detailed checklist concerned with just the daily duties of the restaurant manager, read Restaurant Manager Duties That All Great Managers Must Swear By!

 2. Restaurant Management Checklist For Side Work